craigbarnes/lua-gumbo/README.md

 Status
 ------

 *Mostly stable*.
-Future development will focus on additional metadata (e.g. line numbers), reporting parser warnings and basic (re-)serialization.

 Unlike SAX-style parsers, the Gumbo library handles tree-building itself, so the testing requirements and scope of lua-gumbo are minimal.
 It just does a simple tree-to-tree translation, as recommended by the Gumbo documentation.

 Installation
 ------------